Explore how we can work together to build a deeper, more connected relationship within yourself and with others.

 a little about my work…

 I work at the intersection of attachment, nervous system healing, and relational repair.
 Many of the patterns that shape our adult relationships are rooted in early experiences of connection, protection, and belonging.
-When those early dynamics were inconsistent, overwhelming, or misattuned, they can continue to organize how we respond to intimacy, conflict, and stress long after the original circumstances have passed.
+When those early dynamics were inconsistent, overwhelming, or misattuned, they can continue to shape how we respond to intimacy, conflict, and stress long after the original circumstances have passed.

-At the heart of my work is a deep respect for how intelligently human beings adapt.
+• At the heart of my work is a deep respect for how intelligently we adapt in relationship.
 The ways we brace, withdraw, pursue, over-function, or shut down did not appear randomly.
-They developed in relationship, often early, and for good reason.
-I approach this work with care for those adaptations rather than urgency to remove them.
+They developed in specific relational contexts, often early, and for good reason.
+Rather than approaching those strategies with urgency to remove them, we take time to understand what they have been protecting and how they continue to shape present experience.

 a little about me…